yopaseopor/openlocalmap2/README.md

 ## Deployment to GitHub Pages

-The application is automatically deployed to GitHub Pages using GitHub Actions with Node.js:
+The application is automatically deployed to GitHub Pages using GitHub Actions with Node.js.

+**Live Demo with RENFE Real-Time Trains**: https://yopaseopor.github.io/openlocalmap2

 1. **Enable GitHub Pages** in your repository settings:
    - Go to Settings → Pages